evertonthomaz/dogs-front/README.md

-# Getting Started with Create React App
+# Dogsgram

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created through the course [React Completo by Origamid](https://www.origamid.com).

+## Deployment

+It is published on [Azure](https://dogsgram.azurewebsites.net) using Docker, App Service, Container Registry and CI/CD DevOps.

 ## Available Scripts